West Cambridge

 West Cambridge is a university site to the west of Cambridge city centre in England.
 As part of the West Cambridge Master Plan, several of the University of Cambridge's departments have relocated to the West Cambridge site from the centre of town due to overcrowding.
 A number of other research institutions also have buildings on the site.

 Layout

 The West Cambridge site covers the area between the M11 motorway, Madingley Road, Clerk Maxwell Road and the Coton Footpath.
 The area currently contains some open fields and a small lake.
 As well as number of university departments and private research institutions, the site also has residential areas and a restaurant.
-The roads on the site are named after famous Cambridge scientists.
+The roads on the site are named after the famous Cambridge scientists.
 The Institute of Astronomy is located just to the north of the site, while the Centre for Mathematical Sciences is to the east.

 Buildings

 Future development

 Preparation for the construction of a new Cavendish laboratory (Cavendish III) has begun and it is expected to be completed by 2021/2022.
 Planning permission has also been granted for the construction of the Civil Engineering Building (CEB) due to be completed in spring 2019.